Elvandro/Password-locker/README.md

 The application allows a user to create an account that stores passwords and other login information.
 A user can also generate passwords from the application.

 ## Specifications
-You create a password profile basically by typing new on the application shell.
-If you have an account already you can proceed to generating and saving your credentials.
+You create a new password locker account basically by typing new on the application shell.
+Type keyword gen to generate a password or make to write a password of your liking.
+To view an account's credentials type short code dp and np to create new credentials.

 ## Setup/Installation Requirements
 * Clone the repository from git hub at 'https://github.com/Elvandro/Password-locker.git'